qbead/qbeadWebsite/content/book/progpatterns.md

 Functions are occasionally used to change something in the environment of the device instead of being used as advanced calculators.
-Such functions do not return a value and so they do not need any extra variables in which to store their output.
-One example of such a function would be the `delay` function that simply pauses the computer for a specified time.
-The following example will stop everything and wait for 1000 milliseconds (which is one second):
+Such functions do not return a value and are used without a variable needed to store their output.
+One example of such a function is the `delay` function that pauses the computer for a specified length time.
+The following example will stop everything and wait for 1000 milliseconds (which equals one second) before executing the next line:

 ```c++
 delay(1000);
 ```

-When creating our own functions of this type, we mark them as `void`, instead of `int` or `float` or something else, to denote that their returned value is void or "empty".
+When creating our own function of this type, we write the type of data it will be returning as `void`, instead of `int` or `float` or something else.
+This denotes that the returned value is void or "empty".
 For instance, here we define a function that always pauses the program for exactly half a second: